appsmedatailia/fxa-stackbit-builder/src/pages/posts/business-online/amazon-fba.md

 ---
-title: Fulfillment by Amazon (FBA) | How to start a business online from scratch
+title: Fulfillment by Amazon (FBA) | How to start a business online from scratch.
 subtitle: lorem-ipsum
 date: '2019-03-30'
 thumb_img_alt: A white modern house